phodal/awesome-iot/README.md

 * [PrivateEyePi](http://projects.privateeyepi.com/) - Home Automation and Monitoring Projects for Raspberry Pi
 * [RaZberry](http://razberry.z-wave.me/) - RaZberry brings Z-Wave to the Raspberry PI platform.
 * **[Smart Mirror ★ 1181 ⧗ 0](https://github.com/evancohen/smart-mirror)** - The fairest of them all.
 A DIY voice controlled smart mirror with IoT integration.
-* [Vör](https://github.com/futurice/vor) - is open source software and hardware for turning your open office into an open, real-time map for finding people, open work places and current events.
+* [Vör ★ 31 ⧗ 2](https://github.com/futurice/vor) - is open source software and hardware for turning your open office into an open, real-time map for finding people, open work places and current events.

 ## IDE